kevinlin1/just-the-class/README.md

 ---
 layout: home
-title: Just the Class
+title: STAT 705
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: Just the Class
+  name: STAT 705
 ---

-# Just the Class
+# STAT 705 - Regression and Analysis of Variance
+## Fall 2024

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: